Environment | Reduce CO2 emissions

 • tumblr

-The Bridgestone Group set the focused target towards 2030: contributing to global CO2 emissions reduction across the lifecycle and value chain (Scope 3*1) of its products and services exceeding five times its operation’s (Scope 1 and 2*1) CO2 emissions*2.
-The Group seeks to differentiate itself and strengthen its competitiveness by providing solutions based on Dan-Totsu (the clear and absolute leader) products and services, helping its customers reduce their CO2 emissions and become carbon neutral.
+Bridgestone set a focused target towards 2030: contributing to global CO2 emissions reduction across the lifecycle and value chain (Scope 3*1) of its products and services exceeding five times its operation’s (Scope 1 and 2*1) CO2 emissions*2.
+Bridgestone seeks to differentiate itself and strengthen its competitiveness by providing solutions based on Dan-Totsu (the clear and absolute leader) products and services, helping its customers reduce their CO2 emissions and become carbon neutral.

 1. The target covers emissions from production sites excluding discontinued operations.
 Scope 1 covers all direct CO2 emissions by a company (from boilers of manufacturing facilities, etc.).
 Scope 2 covers indirect energy-related CO2 emissions (from consumption of purchased electricity, etc.).
 Scope 3 covers CO2 emissions from raw material procurement, distribution, customers’ use, disposal, and recycling lifecycle stages.